dmx-systems/dmx-documentation/docs/installation.rst

 1. Download `dmx-5.2.zip <https://download.dmx.systems/dmx-5.2.zip>`_
 2. Unzip it.
 Result is a folder ``dmx-5.2``
-3. Open the DMX folder and run the starter script suitable for your platform:
+3. Open the DMX Folder and run the starter script suitable for your platform:

    .. figure:: _static/starter-scripts.png